+Instead of running high and low in search for them, you can book your Oh!
+Yakitokibi through Klook for convenient pick-up at the airport.
 Don’t let its humble exterior fool you, it definitely packs a punch.
 Even the skeptics will be turned into fans after trying it!

 Probably one of the most iconic, if not the most iconic food souvenir in Hokkaido is Shiroi Koibito.
 Two daily fresh-baked cookies sandwiching a white chocolate filling, it’s a must-buy whenever you’re in that region.